Percy Storkey: First World War

 Storkey enlisted for service in the Australian Imperial Force (AIF) on 10 May 1915.
 Prior to his commissioning on 24 September as a second lieutenant, he served as a platoon sergeant in the 30th Battalion.
 He embarked for England aboard the Suevic at the end of the year but not before his former colleagues at the University of Sydney presented him with a wristwatch. and was posted to the 19th Battalion, then stationed on the Western Front in France, in mid-November 1916.
 He was wounded in the thigh during fighting at Flers, on the Somme, within days of joining the battalion.
 Promoted to lieutenant in January 1917, he was wounded again, in the ankle, in October 1917 during the Battle of Passchendaele while on the Menin Road.
 The following month, having returned to duty, he was given temporary command of a company.

-In March 1918, the Germans began their Spring Offensive and the 19th Battalion, as part of the 2nd Division, helped in shoring up the front-lines as the Germans advanced.
+On 21 March 1918, the Germans began their huge Spring Offensive and the 19th Battalion, as part of the 5th Brigade of the 2nd Division, helped in shoring up the front-lines as the Germans advanced.
 On 7 April 1918, while holding the lines near Villers-Bretonneux, his company, with Storkey as its second-in-command, was sent forward to clear Hangard Wood, believed to be lightly held by the enemy.
 The company commenced its advance early in the morning after a covering artillery barrage lifted, but Storkey had fallen asleep and was left behind at the starting line.
 He shortly woke and quickly caught up with the advance, about 70 m ahead.
 By this time, machine gun fire had caused a quarter of the company to become casualties, including its commander, Captain Clarrie Wallach.
 Taking command, Storkey led a small party on a foray to outflank the machine gun post that was holding up the advance.
 Despite being detected as they approached, he seized the initiative and led a prompt charge that saw his party capture a machine gun along with 50 Germans and killing or wounding about 30 more.
 His conduct leading the attack had deceived the Germans into believing the size of the force facing them was much larger than it was.